tin-can-tomatoes/tc-icons-build/README.md

 # tc-icons-build

-Bash script for compiling icon themes
+Bash script for compiling SVG icon themes that adhere to the freedesktop icon specification

 ## Installation